 Recently, all of our lives have been radically shaken by the coronavirus which can lead to COVID-19.
 This global pandemic is affecting all elements of society, but especially teachers, students, and schools.
 Daily, I receive reports, updates, and stories from around the world about teachers who are reaching out to their students and their parents, colleagues, and their entire society.

 At its core, ISP is a network of communities of thousands of teachers who are making a difference in their classrooms and societies, even if the classrooms are now virtual.
 I am proud to be associated with each of you.
 As a teacher making a difference during this time, you are my hero.

 As an ISP family, we are deeply concerned for teachers and students around the world.
 Where schools are still in session, teachers are in direct contact with students, which puts them at greater risk of being exposed to the virus.
 In areas where schools have been closed, the need to shift to online teaching, or alternate means of teaching, adds to the already great burden teachers carry.

 If there is anything that we at the International School Project can do to assist you as a national or local administrator or teacher, please let us know.
 We are all standing together during this time.
-The spread of COVID-19 is on the minds and hearts of people around the world.
-It is producing a common experience that includes uncertainty, anxiety, and even fear.
-I am thankful for the peace that I and many of our teachers and staff have during this time that comes from our relationship with God.
 Please know that we are praying for you all and look forward to resuming our normal schedule soon.

 ISP Executive Director